Stratoscale/skipper/README.md

 Note that registry is mandatory parameter, as it is used to indentify the images.

 ### Build
 Skipper infers the docker images from the Dockerfiles in the top directory of your repository.
-For example, assume there are 2 Dockerfile in the top directory of the repository:
+For example, assuming that there are 2 Dockerfile in the top directory of the repository:
 ```
 Dockerfile.production
 Dockerfile.development
 ```

-To build the image corresponeded to `Dockerfile.production`, run:
+To build the image that corresponeds to `Dockerfile.production`, run:
 ```bash
 skipper --registry some-registry build production
 ```